docker/docs/docker-for-mac/osxfs.md

 values.
 Ownership-based permissions are only enforced at the OS X file system level with all accessing processes behaving as the user running Docker.
-If the user does not have permission to read extended attributes on an object, e.g. when that object's permissions are `0000`, ownership will be reported as the accessing process until the extended attribute is again readable.
+If the user does not have permission to read extended attributes on an object, e.g. when that object's permissions are `0000`, `osxfs` will attempt to add an access control list entry allowing the user to read and write extended attributes.
+If this is not possible or extended attribute permissions are still denied, ownership will be reported as the accessing process until the extended attribute is again readable.

 ### File system events